emqx/cloud-docs/en_US/data_integration/redis.md

 7. Click the **New** button to complete the creation.

-## Create Rules
+## Create a Rule

 Next, you need to create a rule to specify the data to be written and add corresponding actions in the rule to forward the processed data to Redis.

-1. Click **New Rule** in Rules area or click the New Rule icon in the **Actions** column of the connector you just created.
+1. Click **New Rule** in the Rules area or click the New Rule icon in the **Actions** column of the connector you just created.

-2. Set the rules in the **SQL Editor** based on the feature to use, Our goal is to trigger the engine when the client sends a temperature and humidity message to the temp_hum/emqx topic.
+2. Set the rules in the **SQL Editor** based on the feature to use, Our goal is to trigger the engine when the client sends a temperature and humidity message to the `temp_hum/emqx` topic.
 Here you need a certain process of SQL:

    ```sql
     SELECT